Pre-training Language Models for Comparative Reasoning: Acknowledgements

+This work was supported by NSF IIS-2119531, IIS-2137396, IIS-2142827, IIS-2234058, CCF-1901059, and ONR N00014-22-1-2507.
+Wenhao Yu is also supported by Bloomberg Data Science Ph.D Fellowship.

+Comparative reasoning is a process of comparing objects, concepts, or entities to draw conclusions, which constitutes a fundamental cognitive ability.
 In this paper, we propose a novel framework to pre-train language models for enhancing their abilities of comparative reasoning over texts.
-While recent research has developed models for NLP tasks that require comparative reasoning, they suffer from costly manual data labeling and limited generalizability to different tasks.
-Our approach involves a scalable method for collecting data for text-based entity comparison, which leverages both structured and unstructured data, and the design of three novel pre-training tasks.
-Evaluation on a range of downstream tasks including comparative question answering, question generation, and summarization shows that our pre-training framework significantly improves the comparative reasoning abilities of language models, especially under low-resource conditions.
-This work also releases the first integrated benchmark for comparative reasoning over texts.
+While there have been approaches for NLP tasks that require comparative reasoning, they suffer from costly manual data labeling and limited generalizability to different tasks.
+Our approach introduces a novel method of collecting scalable data for text-based entity comparison, which leverages both structured and unstructured data.
+Moreover, we present a framework of pre-training language models via three novel objectives on comparative reasoning.
+Evaluation on downstream tasks including comparative question answering, question generation, and summarization shows that our pre-training framework significantly improves the comparative reasoning abilities of language models, especially under low-resource conditions.
+This work also releases the first integrated benchmark for comparative reasoning.